 The Search for Absolute Freedom

 On the contrary, a deep reflection on the inner soul perhaps gives a ray of hope that such a state can truly be achieved.
-I had a firm believe that what becomes of a human being is a result of circumstances and environments through which he has been exposed to and there is no escape from that.
-But gradually it became clear that a person is also influenced by how his inner core is coping up with circumstance and environment.
+I had a firm belief that what becomes of a human being is a result of circumstances and environments through which he has been exposed and there is no escape from that.
+But gradually it became clear that a person is also influenced by how his inner core is coping with circumstances and environment.

-We perceive every idea, thoughts, things and beings through our eyes and minds by means of sensation and a feeling that can only be seen through ourselves.
-We may actually never know the elements in its entirety or it may be different in the eyes of another human.
-The idea of every essential elements like happiness, sorrows , suffering, excitement etc. in outward material existence is comparative and hence absolute state cannot be achieved.
-But in the inner spiritual world these may attain absolute state as inner happiness ,sorrows and all are practices that can only be perceived if we open bare our bodily existence.
+We perceive every idea, thoughts, thing and beings through our eyes and minds by means of sensation and a feeling that can only be seen through ourselves.
+We may actually never know the elements in their entirety or it may be different in the eyes of another human.
+The idea of every essential element like happiness, sorrow, suffering, excitement etc. in outward material existence is the comparative and hence absolute state cannot be achieved.
+But in the inner spiritual world, these may attain an absolute state as inner happiness, sorrows and all are practices that can only be perceived if we open bare our bodily existence.

 There is always an objective representation of an idea, feelings, emotions etc. In modern civilization, every idea or feeling is mostly represented by an object or thing.
 Hence the ideas, feelings, emotions etc like objects become comparative.
 Considering the vastness of material existence in this world, the domain of comparison becomes larger and larger.

 A well-built cottage in some parts of the world may be an objective representation of well-being, success, luxury, happiness etc. Similarly, a massive bungalow in another part of the urban world may reflect the same.
-The environment, surroundings and circumstances around these two contrasting living blocks throws upon a state of objective comparison on the eyes of the inhabitants.
-In comparative degree, it is based on the benchmark of existing housing block in surrounding the idea how success, happiness etc. is perceived.
-Though the building blocks may be of huge contrast but a study on the inhabitants will show that the fulfillment of purpose does not differ greatly as their objective representation.
-Ironically the sensation of happiness may be more in the cottage blocks as the degree of comparison is limited in that surrounding.
+The environment, surroundings and circumstances around these two contrasting living blocks throw upon a state of objective comparison in the eyes of the inhabitants.
+To a comparative degree, it is based on the benchmark of an existing housing block surrounding the idea of how success, happiness etc. is perceived.
+Though the building blocks may be of huge contrast a study on the inhabitants will show that the fulfilment of purpose does not differ greatly from their objective representation.
+Ironically the sensation of happiness may be more in the cottage blocks as the degree of comparison is limited in that surroundings.
 Whereas the comparative element in that urban space is changing frequently, going into the vastness.
-In both the cases there is never a state of absoluteness in freedom of happiness, suffering, emotion and ideas precedes objects or things.
+In both cases there is never a state of absoluteness in freedom of happiness, suffering, emotion and ideas precede objects or things.

 In conditions as such, the only escape will be shedding his bodily existence and flowing ahead through his inner conscious and spirit.
-A contemplation of the actual soul of happiness and suffering has been in existence since eternity.
-But in course of time it separated from man’s soul by constantly assigning them a value derived from objects.
-Now, through his inner world an illuminated man does not need any material representation to any emotion.
-Thus diminishing material competition, he can now directly touch the souls of happiness, suffering, excitement, grief, madness, trance etc. His life now transforms into a purpose where he questions his existence, finds answers to them, creates meaning and discovers freedom through his newly created meanings, virtues and conscious.
+A contemplation of the actual soul of happiness and suffering has been in existence for eternity.
+But in course of time, it separated from man’s soul by constantly assigning them a value derived from objects.
+Now, through his inner world, an illuminated man does not need any material representation of any emotion.
+Thus diminishing material competition, he can now directly touch the souls of happiness, suffering, excitement, grief, madness, trance etc. His life now transforms into a purpose where he questions his existence, finds answers to them, creates meaning and discovers freedom through his newly created meanings, virtues and consciousness.